doherty100/kidzhackphilly/05-drawing-with-coordinates/README.md

 * [Challenges > Getting Started With Kano Code > Getting Started With Kano Code](https://code.kano.me/challenge/CLUB01/CLUB01_00_intro)
 * [Challenges > Getting Started With Kano Code > Drawing with Coordinates](https://code.kano.me/challenge/CLUB01/CLUB01_05_coordinates)

-## Lesson
+## Hands on

-In this lesson we'll start building a sample program called *baseball toss*.
+In this hands on exercise, we'll start building a new program called *baseball toss*.
 We'll start by drawing a picture of a field on a sunny day.

 1. Go to [Kano World](https://world.kano.me) and login.
 1. Start the Kano Code editor by navigating to Launch > Kano Code.